Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Methodology

 \subsubsection{Sentiment analysis}

-Another potential form of bias in LMMs is a disparity across groups in the sentiment of generated text sequences.
+An important effect of bias in LMMs is a disparity across groups in the sentiment of generated text sequences.
 To investigate whether our steering approach can reduce such disparities, we use VADER \cite{hutto2014vader}, a popular lexicon and rule-based sentiment analysis tool \citep{touvron2023llama, zhang2024vlbiasbench}.
 Specifically, we report the compound score produced by VADER across different groups of perceived race, gender, age, and body type attributes in our evaluated datasets.
-A compound score $>=0.05$ indicate positive sentiment while scores $<=-0.05$ indicate negative sentiment.
+A compound score $\ge0.05$ indicate positive sentiment while scores $\le-0.05$ indicate negative sentiment.